claravilla/tea-cupper/README.md

 - CANVAS API (for the game itself)

 ## GAME RULES
-The plaver needs to cross the table and reach the teapot without crashing in any obstacles.
+- The plaver needs to cross the table and reach the teapot without crashing in any obstacles.
-Player can move up down left right.
+- Player can move up down left right.
-There are 2 "safe" rows (start and end) where there are no obstacles.
+- There are 2 "safe" rows (start and end) where there are no obstacles.
-If the player crashes in an obstacle, it's reset to starting position, until the lives run out.
+- If the player crashes in an obstacle, it's reset to starting position, until the lives run out.
-If the player reaches the teapot, it wins.
+- If the player reaches the teapot, it wins.
-If the player runs out of lives, it loses.
+- If the player runs out of lives, it loses.
-If the time elapsed and the player hasn't reached the teapoit, it loses.
+- If the time elapsed and the player hasn't reached the teapoit, it loses.

 ## HOW THE GAME WORKS
 The game is structured as a grid, where obstacles and player move.
+All positioning is done following the grid and cells dimensions.

 ### GAME OBJECT
 The game updates every 20milliseconds and check if the player has crashed or won (and redraw the board).